joevegacoding/SpotFinder/README.md

 The UIs were built using the LBTAtools for a more simplistic approach.
 The informations were fetched using the Google Places API.
 I used Dispatch Group to make Asynchronous calls to fetch the images.

 ## Usage
 The app simply loads up custom annotations when you run it.
-To view more informations, you need to press on an annotation.
+To view more information, you need to press on an annotation.
 A Google API key is needed to be able to access those informations.

 Screenshot 1 (Light Mode)        |  Screenshot 2 (Light Mode)     |   Screenshot 3 (Light Mode)
 :-------------------------:|:-------------------------:|:-------------------------: